cysouw/diathesis/text/c04_summaryEpi.md

 ### *Reflexiv Resultativ* {#sec:summary-reflexiv-resultativ}

 The ~~Reflexiv Resultativ~~ (full discussion in [@sec:adverbial-intransitive-resultative]) is an alternation that can be used with a subset of all intransitive verbs, for example with *schlafen* 'to sleep' [@next a].
 By adding a reflexive pronoun and a resultative preverbial, like *gesund‑* 'healthy' [@next b], the sentence conveys that the subject participant achieves a state (expressed by the preverbial) by performing an action (expressed by the verb).
 In other words, [@next b] means approximately 'by sleeping I will become healthy'.
 The combination of *gesund‑* with the verb *schlafen* arguably is a new separable verb *gesundschlafen* [@next c], syntactically similar to a *Partikelverb* like *einschlafen*.
+With the resultative preverbial *tot-* 'dead' this construction seems to be developing into an intensifying aspect (see [@sec:summary-intensiv]).

 ::: ex
 a.
 Ich schlafe.